doncabreraphone/victorhugo/README.md

 ## Overview

-Victor Hugo is a SEO plugin for Hugo, the way Yoast is a plugin SEO for WordPress.
-It works on the client-side and will never get exported into your final public build.
+Victor Hugo is a SEO plugin for <a href="https://gohugo.io/">Hugo</a>, the world’s fastest framework for building websites.

+**No browser extensions, no external services, no installs.
+Just a simple partial.
+One line of code and you are ready to write SEO friendly content with Victor Hugo.**

 When writing a blog post, Victor Hugo will:
 * Check for stop words in your page slug.